CKrawczyk/DISCnet_workshop/docs/source/github_with_collaborators.md

 ## Basic concepts

-While many of you might already be familiar with the basic concepts behind Git, let's make sure we are all on the same page and introduce some of the basic concepts:
+While many of you might already be familiar with Git, let's make sure we are all on the same page and introduce some of the basic concepts:

 - Repository: the name given to a folder that has Git version control set up
 ```bash